-If you have a lot of batteries to be recharged in the field, or need to power multiple chargers, you may get a portable generator.
+If you have a lot of batteries to be recharged in the field, or need to power multiple chargers, a portable generator is a good option.
 They are powerful and often have DC as well as AC output which is compatible with a wider range of chargers.
-But generators are also noisier and more expensive than other options in our list.
+But generators are noisier and more expensive than other options in our list.

 Solar generators are another great option especially for sunny day camping/flying.

 I personally prefer the simplicity of a high capacity LiPo battery which I can easily carry in my backpack.

 - Apr 2018 – Updated info about my own field charging solution and how it compares to buying extra lipo batteries